cmabdullah/Documentation/Documentation/Redis.md

 ###### lpush means we want to push into the head

-> BLPOP key [key ...] timeout
-Remove and get the first element in a list, or block until one is available
+1. BLPOP key [key ...] timeout, Remove and get the first element in a list, or block until one is available

-> BRPOP key [key ...] timeout
-Remove and get the last element in a list, or block until one is available
+2. BRPOP key [key ...] timeout, Remove and get the last element in a list, or block until one is available

-> BRPOPLPUSH source destination timeout
-Pop a value from a list, push it to another list and return it; or block until one is available
+3. BRPOPLPUSH source destination timeout, Pop a value from a list, push it to another list and return it; or block until one is available

-> LINDEX key index
-Get an element from a list by its index
+4. LINDEX key index, Get an element from a list by its index

-> LINSERT key BEFORE|AFTER pivot value
-Insert an element before or after another element in a list
+5. LINSERT key BEFORE|AFTER pivot value, Insert an element before or after another element in a list

-> LLEN key
-Get the length of a list
+5. LLEN key, Get the length of a list

-> LPOP key
-Remove and get the first element in a list
+6. LPOP key, Remove and get the first element in a list

-> LPUSH key value [value ...]
-Prepend one or multiple values to a list
+7. LPUSH key value [value ...], Prepend one or multiple values to a list

-> LPUSHX key value
-Prepend a value to a list, only if the list exists
+8. LPUSHX key value, Prepend a value to a list, only if the list exists

-> LRANGE key start stop
-Get a range of elements from a list
+9. LRANGE key start stop, Get a range of elements from a list

-> LREM key count value
-Remove elements from a list
+10. LREM key count value, Remove elements from a list

-> LSET key index value
-Set the value of an element in a list by its index
+11. LSET key index value, Set the value of an element in a list by its index

-> LTRIM key start stop
-Trim a list to the specified range
+12. LTRIM key start stop, Trim a list to the specified range

-> RPOP key
-Remove and get the last element in a list
+14. RPOP key, Remove and get the last element in a list

-> RPOPLPUSH source destination
-Remove the last element in a list, prepend it to another list and return it RPUSH key value [value ...]
+15. RPOPLPUSH source destination, Remove the last element in a list, prepend it to another list and return it
-Append one or multiple values to a list
+16. RPUSH key value [value ...],Append one or multiple values to a list

-> RPUSHX key value
-Append a value to a list, only if the list exists
+17. RPUSHX key value, Append a value to a list, only if the list exists

 #### redis-cli monitor command will monitor all the command which you are exicuting from cli